magoo/risk-measurement/introduction/helloworld.rst

 .. tip::
   Your risks are unique.
 These examples might not apply to your risk.
 That is ok!

 With this method, we structure risks as a :doc:`scenario </risk/scenarios>`, which will look similar to the examples below.
 Then, we :doc:`forecast </estimation/measurement>` the values associated with them.
-If these decisions are important, in increase the :doc:`rigor </enterprise/index>` involved with the process. `
+If these decisions are important, increase the :doc:`rigor </enterprise/index>` involved with the process.

 .. _introduction: ../index